The essential role of computational graphs

 Important

-Backpropagation is not best thought of as a mysterious neural-network-specific invention.
-It is reverse-mode automatic differentiation performed on a computational graph.
-Once this viewpoint is internalized, the apparent complexity of gradient-based learning becomes a disciplined consequence of composition, locality, and the chain rule.
+Backpropagation is no special invention of neural networks.
+It is reverse-mode automatic differentiation running on a computational graph, and once that is seen, the apparent intricacy of gradient-based learning resolves into three plain ideas working in concert: composition, locality, and the chain rule.